argoproj/argo-cd/docs/operator-manual/applicationset/GoTemplate.md

                   - name: throw-away
                     value: "{{end}}"

-- Templating the project field when using git generator with signature verification enabled
+- Signature verification is not supported for the templated `project` field when using the Git generator.

         ::yaml
         apiVersion: argoproj.io/v1alpha1